DHRISMU/git/sections/examples.md

 #### Case Two: Coauthored Publications

-I personally have had Word crash and sections of an article lost, when I was collaborating on a large writing project with co-authors who were using different versions of Word.
-If we had tracked our revisions using Git, the previous versions of the paper would always be saved and changes documented in case we wanted to return to an idea from an earlier draft, or a section that reviewer 3 *really* wants to see included in the discussion but was cut for space.
+"I personally have had Word crash and sections of an article lost, when I was collaborating on a large writing project with co-authors who were using different versions of Word.
+If we had tracked our revisions using Git, the previous versions of the paper would always be saved and changes documented in case we wanted to return to an idea from an earlier draft, or a section that reviewer 3 *really* wants to see included in the discussion but was cut for space." -Patrick Sweeney

 ### Versions Across Time